csucdsi/dsi-website-archive/content/blog/2021-02-10-swc-website-march.en.md

   - swcarpentry
 ---

+> This event has been postponed due to unforseen and unavoidable circumstances.
+We will be rescheduling this event for Summer.
+We are considering expanding the workshop an additional 2 days to include more lessons on R programming.
+Registered participants want a refund please email datascience@csuchico.edu.
+We apologize for the inconvenience.

 Ever wish you had a way to showcase your work inside and out of the classroom?
 A place to share materials with students, or to blog about current research and developments in your field?